 Example accessibility statement:

 We welcome and encourage applications from people with disabilities.
-Accommodations are available on request for candidates taking part in all aspects of the selection process.
+Accommodations are available on request (note: include multiple contact options such as phone and email) for candidates taking part in all aspects of the selection process.

 Job description approval

 Your organization should have a job description approval process.
 For example, in some organizations the job description would be unanimously voted in a consensus-based structure, or it might be a department that approves it, or it might be a unionized environment that would stipulate a special procedure in the collective agreement.
 That said, the most common scenarios include: